 The battery life is double what we got from the old Surface Pro 4.
-Fully charged, you will be able to work for almost 8 hours straight on the battery power alone (using good battery management).
+Fully charged, you will be able to work for up to 10.5 hours of typical device usage on the battery power alone.

 If you travel with carry-on like us, your luggage cannot weigh more than 10kgs / 22lbs (on some airlines even less).
-Including the keyboard, the Surface Pro’s weight is 1.1kgs / 2.4 lbs.
+Including the keyboard (called a Type Cover in Microsoft-speak), the Surface Pro’s weight is 1.1kgs / 2.42 lbs.
 For such a powerful machine, that is light.
 By comparison: the Mac Book Air weighs 1.25kgs / 2.75lbs.
 Surface Pro’s are also extremely thin, allowing them to slide easily into your carry-on luggage.

 Screen size and resolution

-Like streaming video?
+Like streaming YouTube videos or watching Netflix?
 The Surface Pro’s 31.2cm / 12.3′ (2736 x 1824) is one of the best screens for 2-in-1 offerings.
-Compare this to the Mac Book Air, and the Surface Pro 6’s screen is smaller with a better resolution.
+Compare this to the Mac Book Air, and the Surface Pro 7’s screen is smaller with a better resolution.
 And being a 2-in-1, you can easily detach the keyboard for the tablet experience (and easier video watching or reading).